joelkbennett/BrewCalc-Sinatra/README.md

 ----------------

 In an attempt to speed up volume calculations on brew-days, this app will calculate and visualize water/wort height, based on my three kettle brew-system and various other system variables.

+Note: this is a work in progress.
+See original project here: https://github.com/joelkbennett/BrewCalc

+Try the initial prototype online here: https://joelkbennett.github.io/BrewCalc/app/